rkiko/AC_Agulhas_eddy_2021/README.md

 First script to load Ecopart_mip_map_flux_data.tsv and plot the flux in the whole water column over time

+\
 an02

 I do the scatterplot and the contourf of the flux interpolated.
 Before plotting, I filter the Flux values with a savgol_filter function.
 I do also the contourf of the MiP

+\
 an03

-I plot the time series of NP 128 and 256 interpolated  and filtered with savgol function
+I plot the time series of NP for several size classes interpolated and filtered with savgol function

+\
+an04

+I take the time series of NP for several size classes and then, for each size class, I try to compute the steepness of the abundance of particles in time, which should give us the settling velocity of that size class